filanovskiy/terraform-oci-bds/README.md

 # Big Data Service stack
 This terraform scripts allow to user provision stack of OCI resources needed for Big Data Service, including service itself:

+- Compartment where all resources will be provisioned
 - Couple of Edge Nodes
+	- Add these edge nodes into Cloudera manager and deploy cluster config on it
+	- Kerberos principal "opc" and add keytab file on Edge nodes (password is the same as Cloudera Manager)
+	- Create Load Balancer infront of edge nodes
 - Big Data Service
-- BDS admin user/password and group
+- BDS admin user/password and group (in OCI)
+- Security Policies required by:
-- Policies required to provision Big Data Service
+	- Big Data Service
+	- Oracle Function
+	- Data Catalog
+	- Data Integration Service
+	- Add edge nodes into Dynamic Group and allow to manage all resources in the demo compartment
 - Network artifacts:
 	- VCN
 	- Subnet